 Entity risk evaluation - The Adobe Group conducts a prioritized, risk-based assessment on its sales partners in the same way that it conducts a risk-based assessment on its suppliers.

-Adobe Ireland's supplier in Singapore performed a risk assessment utilizing the self-assessment tool available through the RBA (Responsible Business Alliance).
-This supplier has also been assessed as low risk under the Self-Assessment Questionnaire ("SAQ") and therefore no audits were required.
-This supplier uses the SAQ to self-assess risk management systems and identify gaps related to workers' rights and environmental related issues.
+Adobe Ireland's supplier in Singapore performed a risk assessment utilizing the self-assessment tool available through the Responsible Business Alliance.
+This supplier has been assessed as low risk under the corporate and facility-level Self-Assessment Questionnaire ("SAQ") and therefore no audits were required.
+This supplier uses the SAQ to self-assess risks in its management systems and identify gaps related to, among other topics, workers' rights and environmental related issues.
 Pre-COVID, Adobe Systems Pte.
-Ltd. ("Adobe Singapore") personnel would be present during the assembly production process during product launches and observe the staff working in the warehouse, and we would anticipate this process will resume again when safe to do so.
+Ltd. ("Adobe Singapore") personnel would conduct monthly visits to review the production area and the area where products are scrapped, and be present during the assembly production process during product launches.
+We anticipate this process will resume in Q3, 2022.

-Geographic risks - The Adobe Group has a list of higher-risk countries, which it refers to when considering risks in its supply chains.
-We have a supplier for our Digital Media and Print and Publishing Business Unit products in Singapore and this supplier has one subcontractor in Japan.
+Geographic risks - The Adobe Group has a list of higher-risk countries based on the Corruption Perception Index, which it refers to when considering risks in its supply chains.
+We have a supplier for our Digital Media and Digital Advertising, Learning and Publishing products in Singapore and this supplier has one subcontractor in Japan.
 Japan and Singapore are countries recognised by the Global Slavery Index as medium risk in terms of their governments' responses to modern slavery.
 Sector risks - Adobe Australia procures Facilities Services, which include cleaning services.
 We are aware that cleaning services by their nature are recognised as a higher risk sector.
-However, the Adobe Group has conducted a risk assessment on our cleaning services provider.
-Based on the supplier's own internal modern slavery policies and practices, our cleaning services provider is not high risk.
+However, the Adobe Group has conducted a risk assessment on our global cleaning services provider (who provides these services in Australia).
+Based on the supplier's own internal modern slavery policies and practices, our cleaning services provider is not categorized as high risk.
+The risk assessment is conducted periodically to verify the risk level.

-Product and services risks -Adobe Australia procures Information Technology ("IT").
-Some IT products and services may be higher risk due to the way in which they are produced such as by using low skilled labour.
+Product and services risks - Adobe Australia procures Information Technology ("IT") products and services.
+Some IT products and services may be higher risk due to the way in which they are produced, such as by using low skilled labour.